 Now paddling.
 I had solo canoed many times, and I am a strong and confident paddler.
-But I had never soloed distances or to a destination.
-Always just along the shore on calm water.
-I paddled reversed in the canoe.
-So, I sat on the bow seat facing the other direction to place me more in the middle of the canoe without having to sit on my knees.
-And I put my pack up at the front (stern) just behind the seat to balance the weight.
+But I had never soloed distances or to a destination, always just along the shore on calm water.
+I paddled reversed in the canoe sitting on the bow seat.
+I put my pack up at the front (stern) just behind the seat to balance the weight.
 The pack was only about 30lbs and I weigh about 170lbs, so I was still back heavy which I worried would be problematic if it was windy.
-If I did face wind that was unmanageable, I decided I would try to move forward more onto my knees to balance the canoe even more.

 The portage into Joe Lake is short, flat and simple.
 It’s pretty much a dirt road.
 Because of this, I later learned that Joe Lake is a high traffic lake frequently used by groups of people bringing larger items not really for the back-country (coolers, radios, things used more for car camping) and abusing the sites.
 But more on that later.
 The portage was super easy, and with a 33lb canoe, it took all of 10min to get through.
 I still did two trips for the pack and the canoe.
 I was through to the other side really quickly.
 Now it was just a matter of finding a nice campsite that I would call home for 2 nights.